-On 16 June 2023, after the year end, Ian Benham has been appointed as a director of the company.
+On 16 June 2023, after the year end, Ian Benham has been appointed as a director and on 8 September 2023, A S J Daffern resigned as a director of the company.

 The company provides an indemnity to all directors (to the extent permitted by law) in respect of liabilities incurred as a result of their office.
 The company also has in place liability insurance covering the directors and officers of the company.
 Both the indemnity and insurance were in force during the year ended 31 December 2022 and at the time of the approval of this Directors' Report.
 Neither the indemnity nor the insurance provide cover in the event that the director is proven to have acted dishonestly or fraudulently.